itc165-android-app-dev/Measurement-Conversion-A1/README.md

 # Measurement-Conversion-A1
-Unit Conversion app for our first assignment as a group
+This is our groups first assignment repository for a measurement converter.